-Whole day price – 5CHF (the activities cease over lunch-time 12h to 14h30, but the grounds remain open);
+whole day price – 5CHF (the activities cease over lunchtime 12h to 14h30, but the grounds remain open for you to enjoy);

 Arriving at the Maison de la Créativité from le Pays du Mont-Blanc, you are likely to arrive by car (Geneva locals can arrive by bike, on foot or by bus).
-The chemin Calandrini, which leads up to the grounds, is a private road, so you will have to park on route de Florissant and then come by foot (5mins walking); if you have reluctant walkers, perhaps think to bring a draisienne (push bike).
+The chemin Calandrini, which leads up to the grounds, is a private road, so you will have to park on route de Florissant and then come by foot (5mins walking).
+If you have reluctant walkers, perhaps think to bring a draisienne (push bike), scooter or pedal bike.
 You are permitted to drop-off handicapped visitors at the entrance.